avensia-oss/ts-transform-glitz-displayname/CONTRIBUTING.md

 These commands should work if you use npm as well.

+# Publishing
+Set your npm access token as an ENV variable "YARN_NPM_AUTH_TOKEN" and then run `yarn npm publish`

 # Changing

 Most of the information you need to contribute code changes can [be found here](https://guides.github.com/activities/contributing-to-open-source/).
 In short: fork, make your changes, and submit a pull request.